-Generally, I tend to receive requests to carry out structural editing and copy-editing, especially if an author is planning to submit their typescript to a literary agent, or carry out self-publishing themselves, but proofreading is a necessary part of the editing process and should not be overlooked, even if I am not the editor to carry it out, because it is possible for mistakes to be missed (or even created) during the copy-editing stage.
+Generally, I tend to receive requests to carry out structural editing and copy-editing, especially if an author is planning to submit their typescript to a literary agent or carry out self-publishing themselves, but proofreading is a necessary part of the editing process and should not be overlooked, even if I am not the editor to carry it out.
+It is possible for mistakes to be missed (or even created) during the copy-editing stage.

 To help you choose the service you need, please note the following:

 - If your typescript has had no professional editing, you will need to start with structural editing.

 - If your typescript has received a professional structural edit and you have proof of this, I can carry out copy-editing.

 - If your typescript is at the pre-publishing stage, and has been professionally edited, I can carry out proofreading.